JonahBraun/wago/readme.md

 Wago (Watch, Go) development tool

 ## Some things you can use Wago to do:
 * Watch your JS or SASS directory for changes.
-Lint, recompile, etc., then refresh your Chrome tab so you can see the results.
+Lint, recompile, etc., then refresh your Chrome tab so you can see the results. `wago `
 * Watch the go source directory of the webapp your building.
-On change: stop the webapp, recompile, start, wait for the webapp to load it's database, then run a cURL command to test a REST URL.
+On change: stop the webapp, recompile, start, wait for the webapp to load it's database, then run a cURL command to test a REST URL. `wago `
-* Run a webserver in the current directory for a one-off JS test page.
+* Run a webserver in the current directory for a one-off JS test page. `wago -fiddle`

 ## Features